Didisimmons/LILELI-QUIZ-GAME/readME.md

 ### Business Goals
 As a business owner I want :

-* Create a visually appealing website that focuses visitors' attention to the battle against assaults/harassment
+* Create a visually appealing website that focuses visitors' attention to the battle against harassment.

 * To build a website where people may feel comfortable and trust our brand in order to join our community.